quantifiedcode/python-anti-patterns/docs/correctness/future_import_is_not_the_first_statement.rst

 Remove ``__future__`` import
 ............................

-In the modified module below, the author decides that the module needs to use the old functionality of the division operator.
+In the modified code below, the author decides that the module needs to use the old functionality of the division operator.
 The only solution in this case is to remove the ``__future__`` import statement from the module.

 .. code:: python